 “I know so.
 You’re getting into that show.”

 Well, there you have it!
-One last preview of what is to come. 🙂 If you liked what you’ve read so far, please check out “Stepsisters: A Deceived Novel” on Amazon.
+One last preview of what is to come.
+If you like what you’ve read so far, please check out “Stepsisters: A Deceived Novel” on Amazon.
 To read chapters one and two and/or learn more about the book, click here.
 And if you’re new to the party and want to know what happened before the girls were teens, check out the first novel, “Deceived,” here.
 I hope to have some more official updates for you soon.

 Until then… happy reading!